Council of Ministers (Italy): Oath

 After the President of the Republic signs the appointment decrees, but before being able to exercise their functions, the Prime Minister and the Ministers must take an oath of office according to the formula laid out in Article 1.3 of Law n.
 400/1988.
 The oath expresses the necessity of trust which is incumbent on all citizens, but especially on those holding public office (according to Article 54 of the Constitution).

 Recall

-According to Article 94 of the Constitution, Government can have its confidence (or trust) revoked.
-The motion of no-confidence must be signed by at least one-tenth of the members of the House, and cannot be discussed for at least three days following proposal.
+According to Article 94 of the Constitution, the Government can have its confidence (or trust) revoked.
+The motion of no-confidence must be signed by at least one-tenth of the members of the House, and cannot be discussed for at least three days following the proposal.
 Once discussed, it must be voted through nominal appeal.
 While the recall of single ministers is not explicitly regulated, procedural practice allows for an individual motion of no-confidence: the first such case was Filippo Mancuso in 1995.